-Cabernet Sauvignon food paring is a lovely topic.
-This full-bodied dry red wine with characteristic aromas of black fruit aromas, herbs and spice it pairs very well with a wide range of rich dishes.
-Steak is probably the most famous pairing with Cabernet Sauvignon, but there are many more great matches.
+With its characteristic aromas of black fruit aromas, herbs and spice, Cabernet Sauvignon pairs very well with a wide range of rich dishes.
+Steak is probably the most famous pairing with Cabernet Sauvignon, but there are many other great pairings to this classic wine.
 In this guide you will find everything you need to know about Cabernet Sauvignon food paring.

 Cabernet Sauvignon is the most popular and probably also the most famous grape variety in the world.
-It comes originally from Bordeaux in southwestern France, but today you can find Cabernet Sauvignon wine from almost every wine producing country in the world.
-It is a delicious and versatile grape which gives rich full-bodied red wines with high tannins and good acidity.
-It is used in both brands and single varietals.
+It comes originally from Bordeaux in southwestern France, but today you can find Cabernet Sauvignon wines from almost every wine-producing country in the world.
+It is a delicious and versatile grape that gives rich, full-bodied red wines with high tannins and good acidity.
+Cabernet Sauvignon is used in both blends and single varietals.

-Some of the most expensive wines in the world are made of Cabernet Sauvignon, but there are many affordable alternatives.
-It is the most planted grape variety in the US and Napa Valley is one of the most famous regions for Cabernet Sauvignon.
-Other popular areas include Bordeaux in France, Barossa Valley in Australia, Central valley in Chile and Stellenbosch in South Africa.
-In new wine-making countries like China, Cabernet Sauvignon is usually a popular choice.
-In China the grape accounts for 70% of the total production.
+Some of the most expensive wines in the world are made of this grape, but there are many affordable alternatives.
+Cabernet Sauvignon is the most planted grape variety in the US, Napa Valley being one of the most famous regions for the grape.
+Other areas where Cabernet Sauvignon is grown include Bordeaux in France, Barossa Valley in Australia, Central valley in Chile and Stellenbosch in South Africa.
+In new wine-making countries, like China, Cabernet Sauvignon is usually grown as well.
+In China the grape accounts for 70% of total wine production.

-Compared to Merlot, the Cabernet Sauvignon is richer and more robust, but both have fruity flavours and a dry profile.
+Compared to Merlot, Cabernet Sauvignon is richer and more robust, but both have fruity flavors and a dry profile.

-Do you like to drink a full-bodied dry red to your food?
-Then keep reading.
-Cabernet Sauvignon is one a highly appreciated wine grape which comes in many different styles and prices.
-Its typical aromas of blackcurrant, wood, mint, herbs and spices makes it a delicious wine to many different dishes, especially meat and BBQ.
-It is almost always aged in oak which softens the wine and makes it pleasant to drink together with food.
+Cabernet Sauvignon is a highly appreciated wine grape that comes in different styles and prices.
+Its typical aromas of blackcurrant, wood, mint, herbs and spices make this wine a delicious wine to many different dishes, especially meat and BBQ.
+Cabernet Sauvignon is almost always aged in oak, which softens the wine and makes it pleasant to drink together with food.

 A glass of Cabernet Sauvignon is best served at a temperature of 17-19°C (63-66°F).

 What is the best food pairing with Cabernet Sauvignon?
 The obvious answer would be steak and french fries.
-In fact, almost all red meat pair well with this grape variety.
+In fact, almost all red meats pair well with this grape variety.
 Beef, lamb, pork, burgers, brisket, ribs… They all work with a glass of a bold red wine like Cabernet Sauvignon.
-Especially fatty meats and any meat served rare will match well because of the high acidity and high tannins in the wine.
+Especially fatty meats and any meat served rare will match this wine because of its high acidity and high tannins.

 Tips!
 Cabernet Sauvignon is a great pairing with BBQ food.
-The fruitiness and hint of spice in the wine goes well with smokey flavours and BBQ sauces.
+The fruitiness and hint of spice in the wine goes well with smokey flavors and BBQ sauces.

 Does Cabernet Sauvignon go with chicken?
-It might work, but most people might find a bold red wine like Cabernet Sauvignon a bit too heavy and tannic for chicken.
-A grilled chicken with peppery condiments could however work well if you really want to drink Cabernet Sauvignon together with chicken.
+Most people may find a bold red wine like Cabernet Sauvignon a bit too heavy and tannic for chicken.
+Grilled chicken with peppery condiments can pair well if you want to drink Cabernet Sauvignon together with chicken.

-If you really want to combine a glass of Cabernet Sauvignon with fish, we suggest that you pair it with a grilled fatty fish like tuna or swordfish, preferably with pepper or spices.
+If you want to combine a glass of Cabernet Sauvignon with fish, we suggest that you pair it with a grilled fatty fish, like tuna or swordfish, preferably with pepper or spices.

-Vegetarian food is often paired with white wines as the dishes tend to be light.
-It is however, possible to drink rich red wines like Cabernet Sauvignon to your vegetarian food.
-If the dish is rich, such as grilled veggies and heavy sauces, a full-bodied red wine can work very well.
+Vegetarian food is often paired with white wine, as the vegetarian dishes tend to be light.
+However, it is possible to drink rich red wines like Cabernet Sauvignon to your vegetarian food.
+If the dish is rich, such as grilled vegetables and rich sauces, a full-bodied red wine can pair well.
 To learn more about the best wine for vegetarian dishes, we recommend our wine guide for vegetarian food.

 Tips!
 Cabernet Sauvignon pairs well with seasonings like garlic, rosemary and mint.

 Does Cabernet Sauvignon go with pasta?
-Yes is does!
-We would suggest a medium-bodied red wine to pasta dishes, but a Cabernet Sauvignon could work well with meaty pasta dishes.
-It can also be a good paring with the a tomato-based pasta since the acidity in the wine will balance the acidity in the sauce.
+We would suggest a medium-bodied red wine to most pasta dishes, but Cabernet Sauvignon pairs well with meaty pasta dishes.

 What cheese is good with Cabernet Sauvignon?
-The short answer is: Cheddar!
-Rich wines like Cabernet Sauvignon needs savoury cheeses full of flavour that can stand up to the tannins and structure in the wine.
-In addition to aged cheddar, a Manchego, Parmigiano-Reggiano, Grana Padano and Pecorino will pair well with Cabernet Sauvignon.
-These cheeses all have salty and savoury flavours that pair wonderfully with full-bodied red wines.
+The short answer is: Cheddar.
+Rich wines like Cabernet Sauvignon need savory cheeses full of flavour that can stand up to the tannins and structure in the wine.
+In addition to aged cheddar, Manchego, Parmigiano-Reggiano, Grana Padano and Pecorino will also pair well with Cabernet Sauvignon.
+These cheeses all have salty and savory flavours that pair wonderfully with full-bodied red wines.

 Tips!
-If you want to know more about different types of cheeses and their perfect wine pairings, you can read about it in our wine and cheese guide.
+If you want to know more about different types of cheese and their perfect wine pairings, you can read about it in our wine and cheese guide.

-Snacks and appetizers are often paired with white wine or sparkling wine, but there are many snacks to pair with Cabernet Sauvignon.
-Red meat appetizers, charcuterie, nuts, pretzels and potato chips are all delicious with a glass of Cabernet Sauvignon.
+There are many snacks that pair well with Cabernet Sauvignon.
+Red meat appetizers like charcuterie, nuts, pretzels, and potato chips, are all delicious with a glass of Cabernet Sauvignon.